Skip to main content

 Standings

-At the end of the challenge, participants who have placed in the top 10 in either category will be awarded points that correlate to their final place in that category (see ‘Days’ and ‘Miles’ table).
-The points participants earn for placing in the top ten in each category will be added together to determine a participant’s Total Points.
+At the end of the challenge, participants who have placed in the top 10 in any of the Outdoor/Indoor Points categories will be awarded points that correlate to their final place in that category (see Days Miles Funds’ table).
+The points participants earn in each Outdoor or Indoor Challenge category will be added together to determine each participant’s Total Points for the Outdoor or Indoor Challenge competitions.

 More Total points = Higher place in the Final Standings